 We also have written a two-part series that asks and answers the most common questions we encounter about Medicare supplements.
 This is a great place to start learning about Medigap insurance.
 You can access it here:

 Plan G is popular as it fills in all gaps in Original Medicare except for the small Part B deductible.
 For 2017, the annual Part B deductible is only $183.
 It was $166 in 2016.
 Plan G premiums can be up to $20 a month less than Plan F which makes Plan G a financially smart choice.

 Like Plan G, Plan N does not cover the one-time, yearly Part B deductible.
 Additionally, it’s the only plan with office copays: A maximum of $20 for any type of doctor and $50 for the ER.
 Finally, Plan N does not cover Part B Excess Charges, but these are hardly ever encountered.
 Plan N is a great value when comparing benefits and monthly premiums, however.
 In many areas, it costs well under $100 a month.

 Note: Some insurance carriers also offer a Select version of Plans C, F, and N. In exchange for lower rates, Select plans require the use of a predetermined network of doctors and hospitals for routine (non-emergency) services.
 Owners of Select Plans C, F, & N are not restricted to networks for emergency services however.

 Did you know:

-- Plan F is the most popular Medicare supplement with nearly 50% enrollment
+- Plan F is the most popular Medicare supplement with close to 40% enrollment

 - There are approximately 45 million people enrolled in Medicare